Sociology

 • About humans

-• About topics that are most relevant to the “Children’s health, public health, care, health education through mass communication, obesity in children below ten years of age and its relationship to obesity reduction.”
+• The topics that are most relevant to the topic are “Children’s health, public health, care, health education through mass communication, obesity in children below ten years of age and its relationship to obesity reduction.”

 • Assessment of every article consisting of the topic of research